 “Indigenous people make up two per cent of Australia’s population, but we have a shorter life expectancy than most other Australians.

 “My hope is that more of our Indigenous family will be able to participate in advocacy and research with organisations like Dementia Australia in order to learn and share that knowledge with other Indigenous people.”

 For Kevyn, being a member of the Dementia Australia Advisory Committee has helped to give him a platform to share his experience and remain active in the community.
 Since receiving his diagnosis, Kevyn has taken up photography as a way to keep his mind active and has taken photos at many Dementia Australia events.

 “I never expected to get dementia and was unprepared for its changes.
 I also never expected to be able to show things through my eyes or mind by way of my photos,” he said.

-“If there were one thing that I would like to remind people about people living with dementia, it’s that outwardly we are still the same person.
-What you can’t see is the person you know is still here, we just don’t know how to tell you.”
+“If there was one thing that I would like to remind people about people living with dementia, it’s that outwardly we are still the same person.
+What you can’t see is that the person you know is still here, we just don’t know how to tell you.”

 For information about the Dementia Advocates program, please visit https://www.dementia.org.au/about-us/dementia-advocates-program or email email@example.com

 Thanks for your energy and advocacy Kevyn, keep up the good work!